Huifang-Xu/PUFA-BD/README.md

 GWAS summary statistic data were downloaded from:
 phenotypic data were downloaded from:

-# Scripts for conducting LDSC
+# Scripts for conducting LDSC and c
 1. data preparation
 run 01.convertVCF2TXT.sh to convert VCF format to TXT format if GWAS summary statistic data is VCF using GWAS2VCF tool (https://github.com/MRCIEU/gwasvcf).
 run 02.convert_NegLogP2P.R to convert -log10 P to P value.